Amanda Smith: Adult life

 While in Africa she suffered from repeated attacks of "African Fever" but persisted in her work.
-As a strong proponent of the Temperance Movement both in Africa and in the United States, she was invited by noted temperance advocate Rev. Dr. Theodore Ledyard Cuyler to preach at his Lafayette Avenue Presbyterian Church in Brooklyn, New York, then the largest church in its denomination, on her return to America.
+She was a strong proponent of the temperance movement both in Africa and in the United States, and was invited by temperance advocate Rev. Dr. Theodore Ledyard Cuyler to preach at his Lafayette Avenue Presbyterian Church in Brooklyn, New York, then the largest church in its denomination, on her return to America.
 Methodist minister Phineas Bresee invited Amanda Smith to lead services of worship at Asbury Methodist Episcopal Church in May 1891.

-Smith fund raised for the Amanda Smith Orphanage and Industrial Home for Abandoned and Destitute Colored Children.
-It was an institution for the poor and friendless colored children.
-Located in Harvey, a suburban community south of Chicago, the orphanage opened on June 28, 1899.
-The institution provided a home for children to become self-reliant.
-Funds were sent by the Ladies Negro's Friend Society in Birmingham, U.K.
+Smith raised funds for the Amanda Smith Orphanage and Industrial Home for Abandoned and Destitute Colored Children in Harvey, a suburban community south of Chicago, that opened on June 28, 1899.
+Funds were sent by the Ladies Negro's Friend Society in Birmingham, U.K., with which she had established a relationship during her stay in England.

-She was dedicated and put forth a lot of energy for the home.
-However, she soon met conflict with the orphanage due to many problems such as financial, a fire that destroyed the building, conflict between Smith and the staff, complaints from neighbors, and failed inspections by the orphan home investigators.
-Two years following Smith's death, another fire broke out in the home killing two girls.
-The building was closed for good.
+She met conflict with the orphanage due to problems such as financial, a fire that destroyed the building, conflict between Smith and the staff, complaints from neighbors, and failed inspections by the orphan home investigators.
+Two years after Smith's death another fire broke out in the home, killing two girls, and it was closed for good.